-- 1. Member has PAH defined as WHO Group 1 class of pulmonary hypertension (Refer to Appendix)

-- 2. PAH was confirmed by right heart catheterization with all of the following pretreatment results:

-- i. mPAP > 20 mmHg

-- ii.
-PCWP ≤ 15 mmHg

-- iii.
-PVR ≥ 3 Wood units
+- A. Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix). - B. PAH was confirmed by either criterion (1) or criterion (2) below: - 1.
+Pretreatment right heart catheterization with all of the following results: - i. mPAP > 20 mmHg - ii.
+PCWP ≤ 15 mmHq - iii.
+PVR ≥ 3 Wood units - 2.
+For infants less than one year of age, PAH was confirmed by Doppler echocardiogram if right heart catheterization cannot be performed.